chhiara/git-annex-tutorial/README.md

 # using ssh remotes
 ### clone a repository
 Now I'll describe how to configure a clone of the repository on a remote server.
-Let's assume the remote machine on which we are cloning the repository is hosted by your University and it is called UniServer.
+Let's assume the remote server is hosted by the University and it is called UniServer.

 First, let's enter on UniServer using ssh:
 ```shell